AmasaDelano/dungeon-land/markdown/06_06_Ranger.md

 **You start with these moves:**

-### Hunt and Track \(WIS\)
+### Hunt and Track

-When you **follow a trail of clues left behind by passing creatures**, roll+WIS. ✴On a 7+, you follow the creature’s trail until there’s a significant change in its direction or mode of travel. ✴On a 10+, you also choose 1:
+When you **find and follow a trail of clues left behind by passing creatures**, roll+WIS. ✴On a 7+, you follow the creature’s trail until there’s a significant change in its direction or mode of travel. ✴On a 10+, you also choose 1:

 - Gain a useful bit of information about your quarry, the GM will tell you what
 - Determine what caused the trail to end

 ### Called Shot

-When you **attack a defenseless or surprised enemy at range**, you can choose to deal your damage or name your target and roll+DEX.
+When you **attack a defenseless or surprised enemy at range**, you can choose to deal your damage or choose a body part to target below and roll+DEX.

-- Head ✴10+: As 7–9, plus your damage ✴7-9: They do nothing but stand and drool for a few moments.
+- Head ✴On a 7+: They do nothing but stand and drool for a few moments.
-- Arms ✴10+: As 7-9, plus your damage ✴7-9: They drop anything they’re holding.
+- Arms ✴On a 7+: They drop anything they’re holding.
-- Legs ✴10+: As 7-9, plus your damage ✴7-9: They’re hobbled and slow moving.
+- Legs ✴On a 7+: They’re hobbled and slow moving.

+On a 10+, also deal your damage.

 ### Animal Companion